BluThund3r/Phone_Buddy/README.md

 The website has plenty of features, such as sign-up page, log-in sistem, account modification page, forum, gallery, chat and much more.
 The main issue at the moment would be the order placing option that doesn't work on the online version of the website, but works completely fine on localhost.
 (I'm trying to solve this problem as soon as possible 😀).

+It also has some features for admins only: seeing all the signed-up users, seeing all the details about all the bills and having the ability to delete an user account

 The online version of the website can be accessed by clicking this link: https://young-badlands-27908.herokuapp.com/ All the files of the project can be found on the master branch.